-That big picture viewpoint, however, can be deceiving, because it means INTPs are prone to one of two pitfalls: cynicism, or promising the world.
+That big picture view, however, can be deceiving, because it means INTPs are prone to one of two pitfalls: cynicism and promising the world.

 INTPs promise the world when they see the whole picture, envision what’s possible, and then sell people the idea that it’s a sure thing — while hand-waving all the challenges of making it real.
 INTPs get cynical when they see everything possible and realize how far the rest of humanity is from ever getting there.

 These two patterns seem totally opposite, but they’re both reflexes of the same thing: the all-or-nothing thinking that comes with having a huge vision.